joehinkle11/AppMaker/README.md

 Expose custom iOS components to the App Maker editor.

+NOTE: THIS PROJECT IS UNDER DEVELOPMENT!
+I started this in December of 2019.

+App Maker is aiming to be a mobile iOS editor which works in conjunction with real iOS projects.
+The final goal is to have the mobile editor creating real code changes automatically to project's git repos, and for the editor wrap around any existing iOS project.

+Download the beta test here. https://testflight.apple.com/join/zElad2Q2

 ## Usage

 The general pattern is to extend your custom struct/class with either `AMComponent` or `AMAction`.